 3. Using SnapStream via remote access software

 By using remote-access software, you can control a PC on your local network from anywhere and play back video from SnapStream through the remote session.

-Advantages: Using remote access allows you to interact with uncompressed MPEG-2 video without the bandwidth limitations involved with internet access.
+Advantages: Using remote access allows you to interact with uncompressed high-bitrate video without the bandwidth limitations involved with internet access.

 Limitations: This method requires the use of third-party software, which may require an additional software license.

 For security reasons, some networks do not allow the use of remote access software.
 Please contact your IT department for more information.